Icelk/kvarn.org/public/cargo-features.md

     automatically.
 This uses the info stored in the certificate.
 -   [`nonce`](/nonce.): enables usage of [nonce](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/nonce) on inline `<script>` and `<style>` elements.
 -   [`websocket`](https://doc.kvarn.org/kvarn/websocket/): enables the `websocket` module in Kvarn which allows easy and fast WebSockets from you web application.
+-   `async-networking`: use Tokio's async networking primitives instead of the blocking `std::net` variants.
+    Recommended for every application that can enable it.
+    See [embedded](#embedded) for more details.

 There are additionally several _feature sets_:

 -   `full`: enables all the features above.
+-   `base`: enables `async-networking`, a feature considered critical for all platforms except embedded (e.g. ESP32-IDF)
 -   `all-http`: enables all HTTP standards and versions available - `https` & `http2`
 -   `all-compression`: enables all compression features - `br` & `gzip`

+# Embedded

+Some embedded platforms have `std` support (e.g. ESP32-IDF) but don't support `mio`.
+Disabling the feature `async-networking` causes Kvarn to block on every request, but removes the dependency on `mio`.
+It's very useful for IOT devices which don't need large throughput nor sub-ms responsiveness (which the embedded controllers doesn't have computing power to achieve anyway).